bennygr/cheesecake/README.md

 #cheesecake

-A tethering software for your photo booth
+A simple tethering software for your photo booth